19hours/sg-statutes/Acts/Companies Act.md

 ### Appointment and remuneration of auditors

-205\.—(1) The directors of a company shall, within 3 months after incorporation of the company, appoint a person or persons to be the auditor or auditors of the company, and any auditor or auditors so appointed shall, subject to this section, hold office until the conclusion of the first annual general meeting.
+205\.—(1) The directors of a company shall, within 3 months after incorporation of the company, appoint an accounting entity or accounting entities to be the auditor or auditors of the company, and any auditor or auditors so appointed shall, subject to this section, hold office until the conclusion of the first annual general meeting.

 [15/84]

+[Act 36 of 2014 wef 01/07/2015]

-(2) A company shall at each annual general meeting of the company appoint a person or persons to be the auditor or auditors of the company, and any auditor or auditors so appointed shall, subject to this section, hold office until the conclusion of the next annual general meeting of the company.
+(2) A company shall at each annual general meeting of the company appoint an accounting entity or accounting entities to be the auditor or auditors of the company, and any auditor or auditors so appointed shall, subject to this section, hold office until the conclusion of the next annual general meeting of the company.

+[Act 36 of 2014 wef 01/07/2015]

-(3) Subject to subsections (7) and (8), the directors of a company may appoint a public accountant to fill any casual vacancy in the office of auditor of the company, but while such a vacancy continues the surviving or continuing auditor or auditors, if any, may act.
+(3) Subject to subsections (7) and (8) and section 205AF, the directors may appoint an accounting entity to fill any casual vacancy in the office of auditor of the company, but while such a vacancy continues the surviving or continuing auditor or auditors, if any, may act.

-[5/2004]
+[Act 36 of 2014 wef 01/07/2015]

 (4) An auditor of a company may be removed from office by resolution of the company at a general meeting of which special notice has been given, but not otherwise.